saltyrtc/saltyrtc-meta/Protocol.md

 #### key

-The peer (initiator or responder) announces his public session key (32 bytes) accompanied by a random cookie (16 bytes).
+The peer (initiator or responder) announces his public session key (32 bytes) accompanied by an implicitly sent random cookie as part of the nonce.
 Both peers MUST send this packet to each other.

 Encryption: NaCl public-key encryption (Sender's Private Permanent Key, Receiver's Public Permanent Key)